blog feature 19@2x

 Key features

-• Smart chat routing to specific agents based on rules.
+• Smart chat routing to specific agents based on rules and AI.
 For instance, billing or finance-related queries like invoice issues or refund requests can be automatically routed to the finance team.

 • AI suggested answers and canned chat replies